MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6015.
 Managerial Accounting II.
 3 Credit Hours.

-The course covers cost estimation, standard costs, variable costing, relevant costs, transfer pricing, performance evaluation, cost of quality, and activity-based costing for service.
+The course covers cost estimation, relevant costs, transfer pricing, capital budgeting, profitability analysis, performance evaluation, and activity-based management.

 MGT 6022.
 Financial Reporting and Analysis II.
 3 Credit Hours.

 MGT 6028.
-Advanced Topics in Financial Reporting and Analysis for Technical Firms.
+Financial Analysis and Reporting of Technology Firms.
 3 Credit Hours.

 An in-depth look at reporting standards for, and the financial characteristics of technology firms, with an emphasis on the financial analysis of such firms.

-An overview of accounting issues arising from the increased internationalization of business.
+An overview of accounting techniques and concepts surrounding the construction of financial reports related to issues arising from the increased internationalization of business.
 Topics include comparative financial reporting among countries and accounting treatments of international transactions.

 MGT 6042.
 Auditing and Financial Control Systems.
 3 Credit Hours.

-This course covers professional issues surrounding auditing and financial control systems.
-Topics include management fraud, legal liability, audit evidence, etc.
+This course covers professional issues surrounding auditing and financial control systems with a primary focus on financial statement analysis and auditor decision-making based on this analysis.
+Topics include management fraud, auditing standards, sampling methods, and collection of audit evidence.

 MGT 6043.
 Advanced Financial Reporting.
 3 Credit Hours.

-Financial reporting for mergers and acquisitions; consolidated financial statements; international transactions and hedges of exchange-rate fluctuations; partnerships; and governmental and not-for-profit financial reporting.
-Credit not allowed for both MGT 4043 and MGT 6043.
+Financial reporting techniques and concepts for mergers and acquisitions; consolidated financial statements; international transactions; partnerships; and governmental and not-for-profit financial reporting.

 MGT 6045.
 Seminar in Advanced Accounting Topics.
 3 Credit Hours.